AtomSDK/atomsdk-demo-ios/README.md

 3. In the field Enter package repository URL, enter "https://github.com/AtomSDK/AtomWireguardTunnel"
 4. Choose Dependency Rule "Branch", and add the branch name "main"

-### Integrate AtomSDKAnalytics (Optional - for Resellers)
+### Integrate AtomSDKAnalytics

-AtomSDKAnalytics is an optional module that implements third-party analytics for AtomSDK.
+AtomSDKAnalytics is a separate module that implements third-party analytics for AtomSDK.
 AtomSDK works without it; if you do not include it, analytics events are silently ignored.

 #### Overview